-- Staff will report their concerns to the DSL (in the absence of the DSL they will be reported to the Deputy DSL) - Any signs of marks/injuries to a child or information a child has given will be recorded and stored securely - If appropriate, the incident will be discussed with the parent/carer, such discussions will be recorded and the parent will have access to these records on request - If there are queries/concerns regarding the injury/information given then the following procedures will take place:
+- Staff will report their concerns to the DSL Emma Corbett (in the absence of the DSL they will be reported to the Deputy DSL) Jennifer Beresford - Any signs of marks/injuries to a child or information a child has given will be recorded and stored securely. - For children who arrive at nursery with an existing injury, a form will be completed along with the parent's/ carers explanation as to how the injury happened.
+Staff will have professional curiosity around any explanations given, any concerns around existing injury's will be reported. - If appropriate, any concerns/or incidents will be discussed with the parent/carer and discussions will be recorded.
+Parents will have access to these records on request in line with GDPR and data protection guidelines. - If there are queries/concerns regarding the injury/information given, then the following procedures will take place: